Tibor17/javaee-multitenancy/README.md

 # About this project

-This exploratory project which implements multitenancy in:
+This is an exploratory project which implements multitenancy in:
 + JPA/JTA based on Hibernate Multitenancy
 + JAX-RS based on security (identified user in Basic Auth)